Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

 \subsubsection{Decoder-only models}

-Decoder-only models focus on autoregressive language modeling, that is, predicting the next token in a sequence based on previous tokens.
-These models produce contextual embeddings and a distribution over the next tokens \(v_{i+1}\), which can be stated as $v_{1:i} \rightarrow \phi(v_{1:i}), \mathbb{P}(v_{i+1}|v_{1:i})$.
+Decoder-only models focus on autoregressive language modeling, i.e., predicting the next token in a sequence based on previous tokens.
+These models produce contextual embeddings and distribution over the subsequent tokens \(v_{i+1}\), which can be stated as $v_{1:i} \rightarrow \phi(v_{1:i}), \mathbb{P}(v_{i+1}|v_{1:i})$.
 However, the contextual embeddings they generate depend solely on the left context.
-Currently, most research efforts are directed toward decoder-only models due to their exceptional performance in conditional generation tasks and their demonstrated emergent capabilities.
+Most research efforts are currently directed toward decoder-only models due to their exceptional performance in conditional generation tasks and their demonstrated emergent capabilities.